hack-gpon/hack-gpon.github.io/_ont/ont-ufiber-uf-instant.md

 VLAN swap issue (MEID 171), auto-sensing mode to switch between SGMII/HiSGMII

-You should use the VID/VLAN shown by executing the command "omcicli mib get 84" via telnet to bring up PPPoE
+You should use the VID/VLAN shown by executing the command `omcicli mib get 84` via telnet to bring up PPPoE

 # Miscellaneous Links